 6.4 Is it possible to issue press releases concerning prescription-only medicines to non-scientific journals?
 If so, what conditions apply?
+Is it possible for the press release to refer to developments in relation to as yet unauthorised medicines or unauthorised indications?

 As mentioned above, prescription-only medicines cannot be advertised to the general public.
 The Code of Ethics & Transparency requires members to promote responsible prescription and discourage self-medication.
-It should be analysed, therefore, on a case-by-case basis, whether or not a press release for a prescription-only medicine is an advertisement activity.
+It should be analysed, therefore, on a case-by-case basis, whether or not a press release for a prescriptiononly medicine is an advertisement activity.